elixir-lang/elixir/lib/elixir/pages/anti-patterns/what-anti-patterns.md

 They are also known as "code smells".

-The goal of these guides is to document known anti-patterns found in Elixir software and teach developers how to identify and correct them.
+The goal of these guides is to document known anti-patterns found in Elixir software and teach developers how to identify them and their limitations.
 If an existing piece of code matches an anti-pattern, it does not mean your code must be rewritten.
-However, you should take its potential pitfalls and alternatives into consideration.
+No codebase is free of anti-patterns and one should not aim to remove all anti-patterns of a codebase.
+The goal is to promote a discussion of potential pitfalls and provide alternatives into consideration.

 The anti-patterns in these guides are broken into 4 main categories: